phpearth/docs/quality/debugging.md

 ## Prerequisites

-Turn on error reporting and set the useful error reporting level either in your development code or better yet in php.ini file:
+Turn on error reporting and set the appropriately useful error reporting level, either in your development code, or better yet, in your `php.ini` file:

 ```php
 <?php